 Everyone is unique; everyone behaves differently.
-What is more fun than sitting somewhere - on a park bench, at a cafe, or on a terrace, and watching people go by?
+What is more fun than sitting somewhere - on a park bench, at the beach, or on a terrace, and watch people go by?
 Postures, movements, nonverbal and verbal behavior - all can be observed.

 One type of a controlled setting that is often used by researchers is an observation lab.
-Observation is an obvious method of carrying out research in psychology.
-In the case of controlled observations, the researcher decides where the observation will take place, at what time, with which participants, under what circumstances, and uses a standardized procedure with all participants.
+For example, observation is an obvious method of carrying out research in psychology.
+In the case of controlled observations, the researcher decides where the observation will take place, at what time, with which participants, under what circumstances, and uses a certain procedure with all participants.

 Approaching real life situations